Mathematical economics: Léon Walras

 Tâtonnement (roughly, French for groping toward) was meant to serve as the practical expression of Walrasian general equilibrium.
 Walras abstracted the marketplace as an auction of goods where the auctioneer would call out prices and market participants would wait until they could each satisfy their personal reservation prices for the quantity desired (remembering here that this is an auction on all goods, so everyone has a reservation price for their desired basket of goods).

 Only when all buyers are satisfied with the given market price would transactions occur.
 The market would "clear" at that price—no surplus or shortage would exist.
-The word tâtonnement is used to describe the directions the market takes in groping toward equilibrium, settling high or low prices on different goods until a price is agreed upon for all goods.
-While the process appears dynamic, Walras only presented a static model, as no transactions would occur until all markets were in equilibrium.
+The word tâtonnement is used to describe the market's groping toward equilibrium, settling on high or low prices for different goods until a price is agreed upon for all goods.
+While the process appears dynamic, Walras presented only a static model, since no transactions would occur until all markets were in equilibrium.
 In practice, very few markets operate in this manner.